 The Group Adult Foster Care (GAFC) program helps elderly, low-income Massachusetts’s residents with the cost of group adult foster care.
 Group adult foster care includes assisted living care, provided the GAFC Program has approved the residence.
 The residences included in this program tend to be smaller group homes.

-GAFC pays for personal care services and medication management and administration, but does not cover living costs, such as room and board.
+GAFC pays for personal care services and medication management and administration.
+But it does not cover living costs, such as room and board.
 Massachusetts, however, provides financial assistance for assisted living room and board costs through the Supplemental Security Income (SSI-G) Assisted Living Benefit.
 This can be used in combination with the GAFC Program.
 The GAFC Program is under the administration of MassHealth—the Massachusetts Medicaid program.

-Financially, the applicant must qualify for MassHealth, which as mentioned previously, is the state name for their Medicaid program.
+Financially, the applicant must qualify for MassHealth, which as mentioned before, is the state name for their Medicaid program.
 Massachusetts considers both the applicant’s income and their countable assets.
-In 2019, the maximum monthly income for a single senior is $1,041 per month.
-A married couple with both spouses applying can have up to $1,409 per month in income.
+In 2022, the maximum monthly income for a single senior is $1,133 per month.
+A married couple, regardless of whether both spouses are applying, can have up to $1,526 per month in income.
 These income limits are set at 100% of the Federal Poverty Level (FPL), which increases every year.

 The GAFC Program pays for the cost of personal care, medication administration, housecleaning, and transportation in group adult foster care or at approved assisted living communities throughout the state of Massachusetts.
 This program does not pay for room and board.
 Personal care includes assistance with the five activities of daily living—bathing, transferring or mobility, toileting, dressing, and eating—as well as other important activities, such as personal hygiene.

-SSI-G, administered by the Social Security Administration, provides funding for the room and board portion of adult foster care or assisted living.
-The maximum monthly benefit is estimated to be up to $1,000 per month.
+SSI-G, administered by the Social Security Administration, provides funding for the room and board part of adult foster care or assisted living.